gregbugaj/delven-docs/content/event-flow/element-selection.md

 tags : [ "Development", "javascript", "selectors" ]
 ---

-How to use Selector in PhantomSQL
+How to use Selector in Delven

-Selectors tell PhantomSQL which DOMElements we will be operating on.
+Selectors tell Delven which DOMElements we will be operating on.
 Selectors used for for DOM manipulation are similar to selectors used for data selector in [SELECT](/syntax/select) clause.

 ## Selector types